Fifty Shades of Foolish Females

 Update: I’ve finished the second book Fifty Shades Darker and I revise my opinion.
 They are morbid, miscategorized, deviant and badly written.
 Do NOT waste your time on them.
 If you’d like a more detailed explanation for my strong turnabout, read my review.

-Posted on August 13, 2012, in Harassment & abuse, Health, Media Messages, Sex & sexuality and tagged #FiftyShades, 50Shades, Anastasia Steele, BDSM, Dominance-subservience, EL James, Fifty Shades, fifty shades grey, Kinky relationships, Psychological issues in relationships, Psychology and sexuality.
+Posted on August 13, 2012, in Harassment & abuse, Health, Media Messages, Sex & sexuality and tagged #FiftyShades, 50Shades, Anastasia Steele, BDSM, Book review, Dominance-subservience, EL James, Fifty Shades, fifty shades grey, Kinky relationships, Psychological issues in relationships, Psychology and sexuality.
 Bookmark the permalink.
 9 Comments.